Sudeley Castle: Textile collection

-Sudeley Castle's textile collection was assembled by Emma Dent in the 19th century, it is considered one of the finest collections in the country, and was for a time, on loan to the Victoria and Albert Museum in London.
-Due to how delicate some of the pieces are, a select part of it is on display at the castle in the exhibitions, while the rest is kept in protective storage.
+Sudeley Castle's textile collection was assembled by Emma Dent in the 19th century.
+It is considered one of the finest collections in the country and was, for a time, on loan to the Victoria and Albert Museum in London.
+Due to the delicacy of some of the pieces, a select part of it is on display at the castle in the exhibitions, while the rest is kept in protective storage.

-This is a selection of some of the textile highlighted at the castle.
+This is a selection of some of the textiles highlighted at the castle: